SAP/sap-hana-compatibility-layer-for-mongodb-wire-protocol/README.md

 2. Clone the repository

-3. After cloning, enter the folder HANA_HWY and open the file /cmd/hanahwy/main.go.
+3. After cloning, enter the folder sap-hana-compatibility-layer-for-mongodb-wire-protocol and open the file /cmd/SAPHANACompatibilityLayer/main.go.
 Then insert a connect string for a HANA Cloud instance on line 47.
 Do the same in file /internal/hana/hanapool.go on line 51.

-4. In the folder HANA_HWY run the following:
+4. In the folder sap-hana-compatibility-layer-for-mongodb-wire-protocol run the following:

 ```
 make init
 ```

-It will download all modules needed for running HANA HWY
+It will download all modules needed for running SAP HANA compatibility layer for MongoDB Wire Protocol

 5. Open three terminal windows